muftring/iu-statistics/exercises/homework-02/questions.md

 For this probability distribution the mean equals: $0(0.02) + 1(0.81) + 2(0.17) = 1.15$

 ## 3. The Normal Probability Distribution.
 For a study in Aarhus University Hospital (Denmark), 5459 pregnant women who reported information on length of gestation until birth had mean = 281.9 days and standard deviation = 11.4 days.
-A baby is classified as premature if the gestation time is 258 days or less.
+A baby is classified as premature if the gestation time is 258 days or less.<p>
-- *( a ) If gestation times are normally distributed, what proportion of babies would be born prematurely?*<br>
+- *( a ) If gestation times are normally distributed, what proportion of babies would be born prematurely?*<p>

+To figure this out we need to determine how many standard deviations 258 is away from 281.9.
+Given the number of standard deviations (the z-score) we can determine the desired proportion value.

+The number of days between premature and the mean is: $258 - 281.9 = -23.9$, and the z-score is $-23.9 \div 11.4 \approx -2.1$, meaning that 258 falls 2.1 standard deviations below the mean.
+Consulting the z-score table, this indicates that the proportion is approximately $0.0179$.

 - *( b ) The actual proportion born prematurely during the period was 0.036.
-Based on this information, how would you expect the distribution of gestation time to differ from the normal distribution?*<br>
+Based on this information, how would you expect the distribution of gestation time to differ from the normal distribution?*<p>

+With a normal distribution, 0.36 would have a z-score of 1.79.
+The difference in the computed and actual z-scores is approximately 0.31, which means the actual value is almost 1/3 of a standard deviation different from what is expected for a normal distribution.
+This suggests that the distribution would be shifted left from a normal distribution, and there are more premature births than expected given the mean and standard deviation computed in this sample.

 ## 4. Sampling Distribution of the Sample Mean.
 The probability distribution associated with the outcome of rolling a balanced die has probability 1/6 attached to each integer, {1, 2, 3, 4, 5, 6}.
 Let (y1, y2) denote the outcomes for rolling the die twice.